-Configure your server and client processes and data regions to run your client/server system.
+This topic explains how to configure a VMware GemFire client/server system.
+Use this topic to configure your server processes, client processes, and data regions to run your client/server system.

 Configure servers to listen for clients by completing one or both of the following tasks.